 Future training and supervising analysts of non-AAPE institutes will be appointed using local variations of the IPA standards, or may choose standards quite different from IPA standards.
 Whether a local program wishes to use AAPE standards for TSA appointment will be up to the local program.
 AAPE is sympathetic with the wishes of those who want to adhere to AAPE standards.
 At this time, we ask that you contact AAPE to be updated on any new AAPE procedures for TSA appointment for colleagues not in AAPE member-institutes.

 Can I be involved in AAPE if my institute hasn’t joined?

 Yes.
 Individuals who support AAPE’s standards and are interested in participating in AAPE’s committees are most welcome.
 We have several individual members of AAPE committees whose institutes are not AAPE members.
-We value involvement from any individual analyst who is interested in the non politicized, thoughtful development and evolution of psychoanalytic education, establishment of standards, site visits, and faculty and curriculum development.
+We value involvement from any individual analyst who is interested in the thoughtful development and evolution of psychoanalytic education, establishment of standards, site visits, and faculty and curriculum development.
 For details, contact AAPE.